Table of Contents

 Under the Colorado Medical Society system, a Grade I concussion involves no loss of consciousness and confusion; a Grade II concussion involves no loss of consciousness, confusion, and post-traumatic amnesia; and a Grade III concussion involves any loss of consciousness.
 Under the American Academy of Neurology system, a Grade I concussion involves no loss of consciousness, confusion, and less than 15 minutes of symptoms; a Grade II concussion involves no loss of consciousness and symptoms last for longer than 15 minutes; and a Grade III concussion involves loss of consciousness, with Grade IIIa being a coma that lasts seconds and Grade IIIb being a coma that lasts minutes.

-A traumatic brain injury (TBI) is a brain injury stemming from a sudden trauma causing damage to the brain.
+A TBI is a brain injury stemming from a sudden trauma, causing damage to the brain.
 TBI symptoms may be either mild, moderate, or severe.

-About half of severely head-injured TBI patients will require surgery to remove or repair hematomas (ruptured blood vessels) or contusions (bruised brain tissue).
+In cases of severe TBI, patients may require surgery to remove or repair hematomas (ruptured blood vessels) or contusions (bruised brain tissue).
 TBI victims can suffer from problems with cognition (thinking, memory, and reasoning), sensory processing (sight, hearing, touch, taste, and smell), communication (expression and understanding), and behavior or mental health (depression, anxiety, personality changes, aggression, acting out, and social inappropriateness).

-Certain cases can also involve intracranial hematoma (ICH), meaning several types of blood clots in or around the brain.
+Certain cases can also involve an intracranial hematoma, which refers to the presence of several types of blood clots in or around the brain.

 Herniated Discs

-A herniated or bulging disk is damage to one of the rubbery cushions between the spinal vertebrae.
+A herniated or bulging disk can occur after a car accident damages one of the rubbery cushions between the spinal vertebrae.
 A herniated disk can cause numbness, tingling, and pain that goes down the back and legs, worsening with movement and activity.

 Herniated disk victims can struggle to deal with many daily tasks, especially ones involving lifting, bending, or long periods of activity.
 Herniated disk pain often runs into the arms and legs and may lead to weakness in a limb.

-If a doctor suspects another condition or needs to see how nerves are being affected, there can be orders for one or more of the following tests.
-Imaging tests such as X-rays, which do not detect herniated disks but can rule out other possible causes of back pain such as infections, tumors, or broken bones, computed tomography (CT) scans, which take a series of X-rays from different directions, and combines them to create cross-sectional images of a spinal column and the structures around it, magnetic resonance imaging (MRI) in which waves and a strong magnetic field create images of the body’s internal structures and confirm the location of a herniated disk to see the nerves that are affected, and myelograms involving injection of dye into spinal fluid before taking a CT scan to show pressure on a spinal cord or nerves.
+If a doctor suspects another condition or needs to see how nerves are being affected, there can be orders for more tests.
+These can include imaging tests such as X-rays, which do not detect herniated disks but can rule out other possible causes of back pain such as infections, tumors, or broken bones; computed tomography (CT) scans, which take a series of X-rays from different directions, and combines them to create cross-sectional images of a spinal column and the structures around it; magnetic resonance imaging (MRI) in which waves and a strong magnetic field create images of the bodyโs internal structures and confirm the location of a herniated disk to see the nerves that are affected; and myelograms involving injection of dye into spinal fluid before taking a CT scan to show pressure on a spinal cord or nerves.

 Nerve tests such as electromyograms and nerve conduction studies measure how well electrical impulses are moving along nerve tissue and pinpoint the location of nerve damage.
 A nerve conduction study measures electrical nerve impulses and functioning in the muscles and nerves through electrodes placed on the skin.
 Electromyography (EMG) involves a doctor inserting a needle electrode through the skin into various muscles to evaluate the electrical activity of muscles when contracted and at rest.